 One flawless event.
 Then the platform.
 Then the franchise.

 The discipline of doing one thing perfectly before scaling.
-The June 2026 Rescue event is the proof of concept.
-Year 2 expands tiers.
-Year 3 expands markets via licensees.
+The September 2026 Rescue Diver Ready Day is the proof of concept.
+Year 2 builds the community calendar + the destination retreat.
+Year 3 expands geographically via licensees.

 • Replatform: Next.js + Stripe + CMS